cs4560-utah-sp24/test/tests/chapter5-exercise-anonymous-boxes-tests.md

 Some quick notes:

-- As directed, modify `BlockLayout` to take a list of nodes as an argument.
-You can assume that in block layout mode, there will only be one node in the list.
+- Add an optional `more_nodes` argument to `BlockLayout`.
+You can assume that it will only be used in inline layout mode.

-- However, some of the tests will create `BlockLayout` elements by passing a single node in.
-So check if the "list" of nodes is actually a single `Element` and if so wrap that in a list.
+- Make sure to process all of the `more_nodes` after processing the main `node`.

-- When creating child `BlockLayout` elements, put consecutive text nodes and elements not in `BLOCK_ELEMENTS` into the same `BlockLayout`
+- When creating child `BlockLayout` elements, group runs of text nodes and elements not in `BLOCK_ELEMENTS` and make a single `BlockLayout` out of each run.

 Tests
 -----